 An old woman waking early can still see a star through the gap in her curtains.
 Her husband died fifteen years ago, and she’s lost everyone else too.
 Her appliances are also giving out.
 She takes care of her needs.

-This story can be read in the preview of Freedom: Short Stories Celebrating the Universal Declaration of Human Rights.
+This story and the next one can be read in the preview of Freedom: Short Stories Celebrating the Universal Declaration of Human Rights.

 “The Effects of Good Government on the City” by A. L. Kennedy